Comedian Jake Flores Makes Cinco De Mayo Jokes About Killing ICE Agents, And DHS Comes Over For A Chat

 — Jake Flores (@feraljokes) May 6, 2018

-According to Mr. Flores, the government was polite, but they were not amused.
-ICE Press Secretary Jennifer Elzea spoke to Univision’s Splinter News, and she voiced the government’s opinion of Jake’s behavior.
+In conjunction with the DHS visit to Jake’s apartment, ICE Press Secretary Jennifer Elzea spoke to Univision’s Splinter News, and she expressed the government’s opinion of his tweets.

 “The kind of language expressed in the tweets, even in an allegedly joking manner, is reckless and irresponsible.
 It potentially puts at risk those who have taken an oath to uphold the law and protect public safety.”

-The actual visit was pretty standard stuff, and as anyone who has any experience as the subject of a police raid will probably tell you, Flores was given a light touch.
-He told Splinter News that he wasn’t threatened with arrest or searched, and while the agents did photograph his apartment, they were polite to him, explained why they were there, and seemed quite willing to have an in-depth conversation.
+The actual visit was pretty standard stuff, and Flores told Splinter News that he wasn’t threatened with arrest.
+While Jake claimed the agents photographed his apartment, they explained why they were there and seemed quite willing to have an in-depth conversation.

-If one were to read the entire post-raid interview Splinter News conducted with Jake Flores, it seems he was quite willing speak at length with the DHS agents.
+If one were to read the entire post-raid interview Splinter News conducted with Jake Flores, it seems he was quite willing to speak at length with the DHS agents.
 Criminal defense lawyers have been known to tell horror stories about clients who made the same mistake and ended up in prison.

 In Shakespeare, the expression “Hoist with his own petard” was used to refer to a bomb maker who died when his own bomb blew up in his face.
 Police officers and federal agents are trained to get a person talking and keep them talking until they drop their guard and say something that can be used against them.
 People love to talk and once they start, they have a tendency to keep going and going.
 Just ask Donald Trump.